Delia Webster: Lexington, Kentucky

 Webster traveled to Lexington, Kentucky in 1843.
 She decided to stay there to teach art and was a co-founder of the Lexington Female Academy.

 Webster's abolitionist efforts in Lexington were described in a 1921 article in Indiana Magazine of History:

 She came to be hated by the slave masters as well as feared by them.
 While nothing could be established against her, she was constantly under suspicion and was subjected to threats intermingled with much persecution.
 With all this opposition, she continued her work just the same, traveling from one locality to another, always coming in contact with slaves and teaching them the avenues of escape and very frequently aiding them directly in the work herself.

 She often worked with Methodist minister, Calvin Fairbank.
 It was said that "Northern Kentucky suffered greatly for her effective work."

-In 1844, Webster and Rev. Calvin Fairbanks assisted three slaves, the Haydens, in their escape to Ohio, where they transported them by wagon.
-Their role was discovered, and she and Fairbanks were arrested.
+In 1844, Webster and Rev. Calvin Fairbank assisted three slaves, the Haydens, in their escape to Ohio, where they transported them by wagon.
+Their role was discovered, and she and Fairbank were arrested.
 They were tried separately.
 She was tried and sentenced in 1845, to "2 years hard labor in the Kentucky Penitentiary for aiding and abducting slaves."
-On February 24, 1845, Webster was pardoned by Governor John J. Crittenden, at the urging of the penitentiary warden, Newton B. Craig.
+On February 24, 1845, Webster was pardoned by Governor William Owsley, at the urging of the penitentiary warden, Newton B. Craig.
 To earn her freedom, she declared that she was not an abolitionist.
-Special Term of the Fayette County Court, Richard A. Buckner, Jr., presiding, December 17, 1844: Commonwealth vs Delia A. Webster and Calvin Fairbanks: Indictment for stealing negro boy Louis, the property of Thomas Grant & Co.
-Louis was the son of Lewis Hayden and wife, the property of Patterson Bain/Patrick Bain.